farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 > - Tick 2 segments for a `standard effect`.
 > - Tick 3 segments for a `great effect`.
 >
-> When a PC gets a consequence from an action roll, you can tick segments of a `danger clock`:
+> When a PC suffers a consequence from an action roll, you can tick segments of a `danger clock`:
 >
 > - Tick 3 segments for a `desperate position`.
 > - Tick 2 segments for a `risky position`.